canonical/cluster-api-k8s/docs/proposals/001-in-place-upgrades.md

 The annotation method is chosen due to the "immutable infrastructure" assumption CAPI currently has.
 Which means updates are always done by creating new machines and fields are immutable.
 This might also pose some challenges on displaying accurate Kubernetes version information through CAPI.

 We should be aware of the [metadata propagation](https://cluster-api.sigs.k8s.io/developer/architecture/controllers/metadata-propagation) performed by the upstream controllers.
-Some meetadata is propagated in-place, which can ultimately propagate all the way down to the `Machine` objects.
+Some metadata is propagated in-place, which can ultimately propagate all the way down to the `Machine` objects.
 This could potentially flood the cluster with upgrades if machines get annotated at the same time.
 The cluster wide upgrade is handled through the annotation on the actual Cluster object due to this reason.

 Updating the `version` field would trigger rolling updates by default, with the only difference than upstream being the precedence of the version value provided in the annotations.

-The in-place upgrades only address the upgrades of Canonical Kubernetes and it's respective dependencies.
-Which means changes on the OS front/image would not be handled since the underlying machine image stays the same.
-This would be handled by a rolling upgrade as usual.